seniorresource.com

 • We take more responsibility for our health.

-• We are more confident and care less what other people think.
+• We are more confident and care less about what other people think.

 • We know better what it takes to satisfy ourselves.